EmanuelCaires/TheJungle/README.md

   expect(animalSrc).not.toBe('');
 });

-+ Test Case 2: checkAnswer should increment the score for the current player on correct answer
++ Test Case 2: checkAnswer should increment the score for the current player on the correct answer

 test('checkAnswer should increment the score for the current player on correct answer', () => {